azat-co/fullstack-javascript/chapter6/chapter6.md

 Unlike other programming technologies, Node.js doesn't come with a heavy standard library.
-The core modules of node.js are a bare minimum and the rest can be cherry-picked via the Node Package Manager (NPM) registry.
+The core modules of node.js are a bare minimum and the rest can be cherry-picked via the Node Package Manager (npm) registry.
 The main core modules, classes, methods, and events include:

 -   [http](http://nodejs.org/api/http.html)